 Nowadays balanced and healthy use of digital technology pose a challenge for the whole society.
-We are glad to see that many individuals and their families are starting to recognise not just the positive but also the negative effect of internet.

 In order to establish and maintain balanced use of technology it is important to reflect on our daily use of it and what impact it has on our lives.
 For some people this is enough to make necessary adjustments, while for others more structured and professional support in a form of counselling, advice from experts, support groups or a treatment is needed.